MicrosoftDocs/Viva/Viva/engage/work-with-external-users/manage-your-profile-in-an-external-network.md

   If you're unable to modify or save changes to your profile, your home tenant admin has disabled this feature.

 > [!NOTE]
-> Yammer obfuscates the name in an email address with asterisks (***) but not the domain, which remains visible to others in the external network.
+> Viva Engage uses asterisks to obfuscate the name in an email address.
+The domain remains visible to others in the external network.
 APIs in the external network may not perform the same obfuscation.

 ## Leave the external network
-You can leave a Yammer external network at any time and for any reason.
+You can leave a Viva Engage external network at any time and for any reason.

 1. After logging in to the external network, select **Settings** > **Edit Settings**.